Villagers halt miner from operating at Batavia - Guyana Chronicle

 …workmen defies notice to stop operations

-Tempers flared on Saturday morning in the back lands of Batavia in the Cuynuni/Mazaruni as residents of the village journeyed to the area and stopped a miner from operating there.
+Tempers flared on Saturday morning in the back lands of Batavia in the Cuyuni/Mazaruni as residents of the village journeyed to the area and stopped a miner from operating there.

 The villagers said workers employed by the miner, who hails from Bartica ,is defying a letter sent to him by the Ministry of Indigenous Peoples Affairs to stop operations until a meeting on Tuesday when a meeting is expected to be called to discuss the issue.

-Toshao Oren Williams told the Giuana Chronicle that the villagers travelled to the area Saturday morning after receiving word that the miner’s workers were still bulldozing the lands despite the orders.
+Toshao Oren Williams told the Guyana Chronicle that the villagers travelled to the area Saturday morning after receiving word that the miner’s workers were still bulldozing the lands despite the orders.

 He said the miner informed the police at Bartica that the villagers confronted his workmen with guns and cutlasses but William’s disputed this.